HCI: Building Interactive Devices & Computer Vision (Sommersemester 2013)

 Dozent: Prof. Dr. Patrick Baudisch

 In this class, participants learn how to build interactive devices, as well as the underlying concepts.
-Students work in teams of two and each team is given a range of interactive components including a projector, a Kinect depth camera, a tripod, a mobile phone, and an Arduino electronics kit.
+Students work in teams of two and each team is given a projector, a Kinect depth camera, a tripod, and an Arduino electronics kit, among other materials.

 In teams of two participants